Skip to content

 double fractionalKnapsack(vector<int> &wgt, vector<int> &val, int cap) {

-// Create an item list, containing two properties: weight, value
+// Create item list with two attributes: weight, value

 vector<Item> items;